 Call you by inappropriate, unprofessional name such as ‘hunny’, ‘sexy’, ‘gorgeous’ etc.

 If an email, Facebook message or Instagram comment is addressed in this way, do not reply.
-It is an obvious sign that the sender is not trustworthy.
+It is an obvious sign that the sender is not trustworthy and are fake.
 A professional company would never risk their reputation by calling you these names.
 They are trying to trick though flattery yet it is actually a disrespectful way to address someone they don’t know.

 Ask for you to send nude or topless images.